Lemon9247/Orbit-Simulator/README.md

 # Orbit-Simulator
- Simple orbit simulators written in python.
+ Simple orbit simulators written in python, for my 2nd year programming project.
 The 2D version makes use of pygame and the 3D version makes use of ursina.

 Installation:
 1) Clone this repo